ticketmaster/react-native-ticketmaster-ignite/docs/expo.md

-Here is a config plugin created for an Expo app on Expo 52.
+Here is a config plugin created for an Expo app on Expo 52 against NPM Ignite version `2.8.5`.

 Create a file called `withIgnitePlugin.js` and paste in the below code